neuromorph/glass_grid/README.md

     - ego button: Opens extensions.gnome.org
     - Settings button: Opens a menu with settings for Dark/Color mode, Indicator button Add/Remove, launch Hotkey.
     - Extension app button: Launches the Extensions app.
     - Switch: Enable / Disable all the extensions.
 It does not disable itself here for obvious reasons.
-Specifically disabling Glass Grid from it's own entry in grid will disable itself.
+Specifically disabling Glass Grid from it's own entry in the grid will disable itself.
 Enabling all will enable the extensions that were enabled before you pressed Disable All.
 - Grid Layout:
     - Extension Name button: By default, it will open the extension preferences.
 If the extension has an update, it will show update-message.
 If the extension has an error, it will show error-message.
     - Settings button: It will open the extension preferences.
 Gray button means the extension does not have preferences (so disabled).
     - Reload button: It will reload the extension stylesheet css file(s).
 This is useful when you are trying to customize the stylesheet.
     - The grid layout scrolls horizontally when number of extensions are more than a page capacity.
+    - You can use keyboard arrow keys to navigate (supports automatic pagination when key-focus moves to another page).
+When opened, key focus would be on the first extension in the grid.